-Due to the remote location it’s the perfect camp for walking safaris.
+Luwi is an authentic and magical remote bush camp which makes it the perfect camp for walking safaris.
 The wildlife in the area is prolific and memories of the experience of tracking big game on foot last a lifetime.
 Walks can be complemented by game drives and explorations upriver to discover the source of the Luwi or to find the elusive Roan antelope or reed buck, eland and hartebeest which are almost never see in other parts of the Park.

 The rooms, which are built each season using natural materials, blend into the bush and are simple yet extremely comfortable with en-suite bathrooms and “all day” hot showers.
 With the emphasis on the use of natural materials in its construction, this camp is one of the most traditional of all of the Luangwa safari camps but still offers high levels of comfort and service.

 Daytime meals are served in the shade of the mahogany trees, and dinner is taken under the stars accompanied by the many sounds of the Zambian night.

 There is a large hippo filled lagoon close by with a ‘hide’ for guests to watch the animals unnoticed high above the water.
 Walking safaris from camp usually finish here with sundowners, watching the sunset over a landscape unchanged for thousands of years.
 This permanent water source attracts wildlife from far and wide making the camp area constantly busy with animals.